enoklearn/engineering/modules/computing.md

    #### Learning Outcomes
    * Describe how a computer compiles source code into machine code
-   * Compare the different processes that occur in compiled languages vs interpreted languages
+   * Compare the different processes that occur in compiled languages vs. interpreted languages
-   * Explain why language compatibility is important to keep track of
+   * Explain why language compatibility is essential to keep track of
    * Setup a language runtime on your machine

    #### Resources